HOLY WEEK SCHEDULE OF SERVICES

 Feel free to take your candle home following each service.

-EXCUSE FORM
+EXCUSE LETTER

 HOLY THURSDAY